eclipse4700/ph2-raccoon-saloon-debugging-challenge/README.md

 # Phase 2 Raccoon Saloon Debugging Practice

 A raccoon built this website but unfortunately for them their tiny paws often make mistakes on the keyboard.
-Your task is to go through the code already built and fix the mistakes you make using your React and debugging knowledge.
+Your task is to go through the code already built and fix the mistakes they made using your React and debugging knowledge.

 ## Getting Started